Sniffy2019/Deep-State-weekender/README.md

 GitHub (https://github.com/Sniffy2019/Deep-State-weekender
 )
-Using  Code anywhere the command line was easier to establish commits.
+Using  Code Anywhere or Gitpod, using the command line was easier to establish commits.
 Once using the port 8000 sometimes the changes would lag or not update at all.

 The front page or "index.html" page.
 Has two functioning buttons one for purchasing tickets and the other for finding the 02 arena.

 The payment page is a mock-up of a Stripe payment system.
-If you put an actual recognised credit card or debit card it will say payment is successful.
+If you put in an actual recognised credit card or debit card it will say payment is successful.
 As I didn't want to actually go any deeper the page states that as a matter of default as I don't want anyone's personal details entered.
 If the card isn't recognised then the page states this.
-You can actually add details in but it will not save them as a standard interactive payment page would.
+You can add details in but it will not save them as a standard interactive payment page would.
 There is also a countdown timer that infers the time left to purchase tickets.
 The page has a home page with the drop-down menu but that is more for effect to highlight the home page.
-The features for the purpose of this site works well and respond as expected.
+The features for this site work well and respond as expected.

 The second button is "find us here" and shows a map of the 02 site where you can click on the site to get the exact address.
-I've downloaded an API from google apps and it's restricted to a certain amount of use so for the purpose of display and tutor marking it will display.
+I've downloaded an API from google apps and it's restricted to a certain amount of use so for display and tutor marking it will display.
 You may need to hit F5 to refresh or go into developer tools and come out again for the page to refresh.
 It does work but it can be hit and miss depending on the user's cache or settings on the Chrome development site.

 The download pages offer two sites.
 1) A site to look out for other festivals and gigs for the season.
 2) the playlist, which I thought about using Javascript to construct but, upon looking at a professional website the construct is alone a few week's worth of work plus so many copywrite protected sources it would have never been feasible in such a short space of time unless you have these libraries to hand; I have put a base of a music selector minus the audio as I do not have the music downloaded and its all copywritten.
 It shows the artists and a song they would normally sing.
 You can either use the selector buttons to change the artist's photo and song or just select directly on the artist to see what song is linked with them.